tischieber/Quantifying-Network-Structural-Dissimilarities/readme.txt

 %%%%%%%%%%%%%%%%

 Algorithm
 The algorithm is written in R and uses functions from the igraph library (The Network Analysis Package).
-The program reads two graphs on an edge list format, and computes the D-distance, as discussed in the article.
+The program reads two graphs on an edge list format, the weights (w1, w2 and w3) and computes the D-distance, as discussed in the article.

 download algorithm: d_distance.r